-Investors may be admitted to the Fund or may acquire additional Units on a weekly basis as of the last Business Day (any day on which the Toronto Stock Exchange ("TSX") is open for trading is hereinafter referred to as a "Business Day") of each calendar week.
-Units are offered at the Class Net Asset Value per Unit calculated as of the applicable Valuation Date.
+Investors may be admitted to the Funds or may acquire additional Units on a weekly basis as of the last Business Day (any day on which the Toronto Stock Exchange ("TSX") is open for trading is hereinafter referred to as a "Business Day") of each calendar week.
+Units of the Funds are offered at the Class Net Asset Value per Unit calculated as of the applicable Valuation Date.

-Each of the Classes can be purchased with Canadian dollars only.
+Each of the Classes of a Fund can be purchased with only Canadian dollars.